 Misfit Flat 2015

 The Cow to Cow this Memorial Day weekend.

 U.S. Mini Yacht Association Spring Thing:

 May 28-30, 2016 Rachel Hard Pan near Rachel, Nevada

 Playa access marked with pink ribbon just west on Nv.
 Hwy. #375 (Extraterrestrial Hwy.) from Rachel Nv.
 Yacht classes: Inter.
 5.6 / U.S. 6.7.
 Blowkarts are scored separately from Inter.
 5.6 class.
 Other yacht classes welcome ( two make up class).No entree fees, custom awards and free dinner at Little A'le Inn Saturday night sponsored by Sin City Dirt Boats.
 Room available in Rachel Nv. contact info; (702) 492-0137 email; firstname.lastname@example.org

-A great snow-free event at a great location.
+We found the Holy Gale in 2015, but the search continues.
+A great snow-free event at a great location with racing Thursday through Saturday.
 Surface is back to its legendary smoothness.
 People often show up a few days before the event and some stay after.
-If you show up early, please do not camp on the "island."
 Remote landsailing at its best.
-Site of the 2014 World Champoinships.
+Site of the 2014 World Championships.
 Location is Smith Creek Dry Lake about 28 miles southwest of Austin, Nevada on Nevada State Highway 772 (sometimes shown on maps as Highway 2).
-May have to be renamed the Holy Hurricane after the 2015 event
+Please do not camp on the "island."

 Contact Warren or Mike